-St Paul's Community Primary School & Nursery seek advice about safeguarding concerns from Lincolnshire Customer Services on 01522 782111 and for non-urgent early help queries from our Early Help Consultant.
-The LCC Safeguarding and Education Welfare Supervisor for Education Settings, Ruth Fox, is available on 01522 554695 or safeguardinginschool@lincolnshire.gov.uk for non-urgent safeguarding advice about training, policy, audit etc.
+The School seek advice about safeguarding concerns from Children's Services Customer Care on 01522 782111 and for non-urgent early help queries from our Early Help Consultant, Liz Spowage.
+The LCC Safeguarding and Education Welfare Supervisor for

+Education Settings Ruth Fox is available on 01522 554695 or safeguardinginschool@lincolnshire.gov.uk for non-urgent safeguarding advice about training, policy, audit etc.